 Executive Order 12127

-John Macy was named as FEMA's first director.
+John Macy was named as FEMA's first director in 1981.
 Macy emphasized the similarities between natural hazards preparedness and the civil defense activities.
-FEMA began development of an Integrated Emergency Management System with an all-hazards approach that included "direction, control and warning systems which are common to the full range of emergencies from small isolated events to the ultimate emergency - war."
+FEMA began development of an Integrated Emergency Management System with an all-hazards approach.
+This approach encompassed "direction, control and warning systems which are common to the full range of emergencies from small isolated events to the ultimate emergency - war."
 The new agency was faced with many unusual challenges in its first few years that emphasized how complex emergency management can be.
 Early disasters and emergencies included the contamination of Love Canal, the Cuban refugee crisis and the accident at the Three Mile Island nuclear power plant.
 Later, the Loma Prieta Earthquake in 1989 and Hurricane Andrew in 1992 focused major national attention on FEMA.

-In 1993, President Clinton nominated James L. Witt as the new FEMA director.
-Witt became the first agency director with experience as a state emergency manager.
+In 1993, President Clinton nominated James L. Witt as the new FEMA director, becoming the first agency director with experience as a state emergency manager.
 He initiated sweeping reforms that streamlined disaster relief and recovery operations, insisted on a new emphasis regarding preparedness and mitigation, and focused agency employees on customer service.
 The end of the Cold War also allowed Witt to redirect more of FEMA's limited resources from civil defense into disaster relief, recovery and mitigation programs.